marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 ```

 The absence of *CLONE_VM*, to enable sharing page tables, and *CLONE_FS*, to enable
-sharing the fs\_struct  in task\_struct, when invoking clone clearly indicates
+sharing the fs\_struct  in task\_struct (i.e. the open files table), when invoking clone
-that a new process is being created rather than a
+clearly indicates that a new process is being created rather than a
-thread. *SIGCHLD* is also set, therefore a signal will be delivered to the parent upon
+thread. *SIGCHLD* is also set, which causes the parent to be signaled upon the
-termination.
-The child then waits 10 seconds via *select* syscall and finally prints its
+termination of the child.
+The process then waits 10 seconds via *select* syscall and
-message.
+finally prints its message.
 What is the parent doing meanwhile?

 ```text
 [pid 17497] write(1, "All done\n", 9All done